 Odyssey has been orbiting Mars since 2001.
 It takes thousands of images of the Martian surface each month, many of which help scientists select landing sites for future missions.
 One of the sites Odyssey captured pictures of is Jezero Crater, the landing site for NASA’s Perseverance rover, which launches to Mars this summer.
 Odyssey also serves an important role in relaying commands and data for Mars’ newest inhabitant, NASA’s InSight lander.

-THEMIS was built and is operated by Arizona State University in Tempe.
+THEMIS was built and operated by Arizona State University in Tempe.
 The prime contractor for the Odyssey project, Lockheed Martin Space in Denver, developed and built the orbiter.
 Mission operations are conducted jointly by Lockheed Martin and JPL, a division of Caltech in Pasadena.